-For example, if you buy a drink for $4.25, then the app would set aside 75 cents and invested according to your selections.
+For example, if you buy a drink for $4.25, then the app would set aside 75 cents and invest it according to your selections.

 You can think of these apps as advanced piggy banks, or banking apps for kids and teens.
-Though, where they outperform a piggy bank, however, is investing the money in assets that appreciate in value instead of the money sitting there (and losing value over time).
+Where they outperform a piggy bank, however, is investing the money in assets that appreciate in value instead of the money sitting there (and losing value over time).

 Some money apps will allow you to set specific rules.
 For instance, you might set a rule that every time you get fast food from your favorite restaurant, your app contributes an extra dollar to your investments.
 Most apps will also let you set regular or one-time contributions.

-One of the top benefits of micro saving apps is that they are a very “set it and forget it” strategy.
-The money keeps adding up and you don’t need to make any adjustments to the portfolio option you choose.
+One of the top benefits of micro-investing apps is that they are a very “set it and forget it” strategy.
+The money keeps adding up, and you don’t need to make any adjustments to the portfolio option you choose.

 In addition to these apps’ simplicity, they are great for teens because time is on your side.
-Your funds have time to add up and any money lost short-term has time to rebound.
+Your funds have time to add up, and any money lost short-term has a long, long time to rebound.